Manuel-SS/ss.js/README.md

 # The SS.JS framework

-This is the master branch, where version 1.0 will be hosted.
+This is version 0.9 of the framework.